-Competition in the antenna markets addressed by the Connected Solutions segment is fragmented.
+Competition in the antenna markets is fragmented.
 Competitors include Airgain, Amphenol, Laird, Pulse, and Taoglas.
 The Company seeks out product applications that command a premium for product performance and customer service, and it avoids commodity markets.

 PCTEL maintains expertise in several technology areas in order to be competitive in the antenna market.
 These include radio frequency engineering, mobile antenna design and manufacturing, mechanical engineering, product quality and testing, and wireless network engineering.